What are the early signs of dementia?

 Someone who is usually very social or engaged may become very passive and require reminders or prompting to become involved in things they’d normally participate in.
 This can include things like starting to eat dinner by themselves, losing interest in hobbies they used to enjoy like gardening or reading, or retreating to themselves when family members come to visit.

 People with dementia can become lost or confused in their own street where they’ve lived all their life, not know where they are, how they got there or how to get back home.
-This is one of the reasons why many residential aged care centres, including IRT Group, have introduced environmental design principles into their dementia care facilities to help residents with orientation and wayfinding.
+This is one of the reasons why many residential aged care centres, including IRT, have introduced environmental design principles into their dementia care facilities to help residents with orientation and wayfinding.

-9. Sudden mood changes
+9. Sudden changes in mood